We Have Experience With Railroad Accidents

 Regardless of the cause of your accident, it is crucial that you seek legal assistance as soon as possible.
 Should you suffer injuries as a result of a train accident, you may be entitled to compensation.
 Our team can review your accident, help identify all contributing factors, and hold wrongdoers accountable for their actions.

 Under FELA, if the injury to the employee was not caused by the employer’s negligence, then there can be no recovery for pain and suffering.
 However, the employer is still responsible for paying the employee’s medical bills and a percentage of his or her lost wages.
 This is called maintenance and cure.

 One unfortunate aspect of FELA is that if the injured worker reaches maximum cure, the employer needs to no longer pay for his or her medical bills.
 In other words, if medical bills are purely for palliative treatment (that is, to treat pain) rather than providing functional improvement, the employer can cut off benefits.
 If the employer was negligent, you are entitled to compensation for pain, suffering, disfigurement, future pain and suffering, lost wages, and all medical bills.

 For example, if there is no cure for an employee’s back pain and the patient is functionally as good as he or she will get, then paying for prescriptions to alleviate pain will be the responsibility of the employee, not the employer.
 It’s unfair, but it’s the law.
 The only way to force an employer to pay for palliative treatment is if we can prove the employer was negligent or did not provide a safe place to work.
 If there is a dispute regarding whether treatment is palliative, the court will generally rely on the word of your treating physician.

-With over 30 years of experience, the lawyers at MetroLaw.Com have the knowledge and expertise to answer your questions after your railroad accident.
-Call 800-469-6476 or contact us online for a free consultation.
+The New Jersey train accident injury lawyers at Metro Law have the knowledge and expertise to answer your questions after your railroad accident.
+Call (973) 721-9984 for a free consultation.